 - Stearic Acid (saturated) 9.9%

 Should you follow Dr. Oz’s advice and use pumpkin seed oil?
-Sure, if inflammation, chronic illness and weight gain is your goal.
+Or, another one of his favorites – CLA safflower oil supplements for weight loss.
+Seriously?
+Sure, do as he says if inflammation, chronic illness, and metabolic syndrome are your goals.

 Pumpkin seed oil is no way, no how in the same league as olive oil and coconut oil!